ShumpeiYamakawa/FSUJENA_2025_species_determination/README.md

-# FSUJENA 2025 species determination
+# Environmental DNA (eDNA) Metabarcoding /FSUJENA 2025 species determination corse

 Hi, this is description and script that we will use in the practical course.
 I prepared some tasks for those who have already had the skills for Linux or experienced this kind of analysis.

 ## Contents
-**Day 1:** Learning the usage of the Linux basic commands and installing the software

-1. Usage and principles of the Linux basic command line

-2. Installing the software for bioinformatic analysis -> seqkit, blast, R, R packages (devtool, tidyverse)

-3. Command line

-**Day 2:** Environmental DNA metabarcoding analysis 1 (BLAST search)
+**Day 1**

-1. Explanation about the sequence files and eDNA metabarcoding analysis
+1. Overview of the eDNA metabarcoding analysis

-2. Usage of BLAST

-3. Making a BLAST tophit table

-**Day 3:** Environmental DNA metabarcoding analysis 1 (analysis from raw sequence data)

-1. Rawdata

-## Schedule
-Day0
-1. Creating the google cloud shell account

-Day1
-1. Basic commands of Linux
-2. Installing the software

-Day2
-1. Handling of fasta file (the usage of seqkit)
-2. BLAST search

-Day3
+2. Metabarcoding analysis 1: Getting the amplicon sequences from raw data 1

+**Day 2**

+1. Metabarcoding analysis 2: Annotation of the amplicon sequences

+2. Metabarcoding analysis 3: Making an annotation table

+**Day 3**

-1. Alignment and trimming
+1. Own
-2. Maximum-likehood tree
-3. Tree visualization

-## Day0
+## Day0:

+**To start the analysis smoothly, set up the environments and install some software with reference to the following**

 ## Google Could shell
 To use the same environment for the analysis, please make it available to use Google Cloud Shell, an online shell of Linux (Debian, x86_64).
 We will use a free version of this cloud service, which can use Linux basic command line and 5GB storage (see the documentation: https://cloud.google.com/shell/docs).
 The Google account is required.
 If you have the account, just go to the following link: https://shell.cloud.google.com/